 Being able to read a map can open up a whole new world around you, they inspire adventure, they allow us to escape well-worn paths and explore moors and mountains with far more confidence, self-sufficiency and safety awareness.
 They give us freedom, they provide a blueprint in which to plan a journey and hold vital information about the physical environment ahead.

 A map and compass should be the fundamental part of any adventurer’s life, they’re synonymous.
 Yet, through the rise of technology the art of map reading is being forgotten, with this once simple skill being replaced by smartphones and GPS devices that tend to focus on your immediate location, rather than the journey ahead.

 National Map Reading Week aims to inspire adventure, to teach children, teenagers and adults how to read maps and how they can get lost in the landscape, without ever actually getting lost!
 We want you to put down your smartphones, make map reading fun, to learn how to read contours, find grid references, use a compass, measure distance, break free, explore, have an adventure…

 Like to test your skills?
 Try our map reading quiz!

-Discover local map reading events and training courses with our big list and get advice from expert navigators.
+Discover local map reading events and navigation training courses across

 Watch map reading videos with adventurer and TV presenter Steve Backshall, covering everything from choosing the right map to using a compass to navigate.